NNAABIL/Flutter-Arabic/README.md

 # localization_app

-demo app shows hot to use more than on language in apps
+demo app shows how to use more than on language in apps